 Sanaaq community programming: Call for projects

-Montrealers, artists and organizations are invited to propose light sports, leisure or urban agriculture activities, and cultural or community projects to create the next Sanaaq community program.
+Citizens, artists and organizations are invited to propose light sports, leisure or urban agriculture activities, and cultural or community projects to create the next community program for the Centre Sanaaq.

 About the Centre Sanaaq